AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 ``BL_TO_FORTRAN_AND`` macro points to unified memory, we can take advantage of that by declaring it as OpenACC ``deviceptr``.

+.. summarize device vs. global and where kernels are launched

 See the source codes in ``Tutorials/GPU/Launch/`` for more details on the kernels.